What Is DNA Sequencing?

 Molecular Biology

 Most biology laboratories now include DNA sequencing as an integral part of laboratory operations.
-Gene sequencing is used to study variations in the genetic compositions of all kinds of model organisms and to verify the characteristics of cell lines and cloned tissue cultures.
+Researchers use gene sequencing to study variations in the genetic makeup of model organisms and to verify the traits of cell lines and cloned tissue cultures.

 DNA sequencing is the primary method of studying regulatory elements within cells and how variations in these regulatory sequences affect cells, tissues, and organisms.
 Being able to identify which genetic regions are responsible for gene expression is a valuable purpose of DNA sequencing in any molecular biology laboratory.